shuyangau/MyTest/README.md

 ## Exception
-When the pet id returned by Swagger reach Long.Max which is 9223372036854775807, some test will fail
+When the pet id returned by Swagger reaches Long.Max which is 9223372036854775807, some test will fail